illusorier/123/CSS/SVG.md

 Positions are then measured in pixels from the top left corner, with the positive x direction being to the right, and the positive y direction being to the bottom.

+## Basic shapes

 There are several basic shapes used for most SVG drawing.

 To insert a shape, you create an element in the document.

-Different elements correspond to different shapes
+Different elements correspond to different shapes and take different attributes to describe the size and position of those shapes.

+`Circle`

+The circle element draws a circle on the screen.

+There are really only 3 attributes that are applicable here.

+## Paths

 The `<path>` element is the most powerful element in the SVG library of basic shapes.

 The shape of a path element is defined by one attribute: `d`.

+The `<g>` SVG elements is a container used to group other SVG elements.